doronwu/West/Doc/installations/midway2.rst

 Building WEST
 ~~~~~~~~~~~~~

-WEST executables can be compiled using the following script (tested on June 23, 2022):
+WEST executables can be compiled using the following script (tested on October 7, 2025):

 .. code-block:: bash